 Pinterest has been around for awhile now.
-Even though it isn’t as popular as Facebook, (I mean – everyone and their grandma knows about Facebook), Pinterest is still just as popular as Instagram and Twitter.
-Which makes it a social platform that you should pay attention to.
+Even though it isn't as popular as Facebook, (I mean - everyone and their grandma knows about Facebook), Pinterest is still just as popular as Instagram and Twitter.
+As you'll find in our post Pinterest is the New Google, Pinterest is a social platform that you should pay attention to.
 And, if you use Pinterest effectively, you can bring in more traffic in order to grow your email list.

 In reality, Pinterest is a huge search engine that business owners can use to drive targeted traffic and grow their email list.
 In fact, it’s considered by some as the second largest search engine after Google.
 So, today we're discussing how you can grow your email list with Pinterest and succeed.